 Selection switches labelled H-N (Right) yellow rear panel.

 My conclusion was that the switches (single-pole, dual throw selector switch) were originally manufactured for ICL and also IBM - both large computer manufacturers.

 The S.H.A.D.O.
 Video Phone Mk.II Selection Switch system (see below) uses 3 x custom input/output controllers (Left Blue | Centre Grey | Right Yellow) to provide general-purpose local/remote I/O expansion via a two-wire bidirectional I2C bus (serial clock (SCL), serial data (SDA)).
 The devices consist of 3 x (eight quasi-bidirectional ports), 100 kHz I2C bus interfaces, three hardware address inputs (A0, A1 and A2) and interrupt outputs operating between 2.5 V and 6 V. The quasi-bidirectional ports can be independently programmed/assigned as inputs to monitor an interrupt or switch status, or as an output to activate control signals, device status, port controls or general outputs.

-Each 8-but inout/output (I/O) expander for the two-line bidirectional bus (I2C) is designed for 2.5V to 6V Vcc operation.
+Each of the three section 8 input/output (I/O) expander for the two-line bidirectional bus (I2C) is designed for 2.5V to 6V Vcc operation.